njng2/NAT20/README.md

 # BACK END: Setting up Django Project
 Template is written with django 3.2.7 and python 3 in mind.
+If you don't have django installed for python 3 then run:

+    $ pip3 install django

 ### Main features